Arithmetic Hirzebruch-Zagier divisors and central derivative values of Rankin-Selberg $L$-functions: Green's functions for special divisors

 \section{Green's functions for special divisors}

 We describe the automorphic Green's functions that can be constructed from regularized theta lifts for the special divisors $Z(\mu, m)$.
-We start with the general setting, following \cite{AGHMP}, \cite{KuBF}, \cite{Br-123}, \cite{BY}, and \cite{VO}, then specialize to the case of Hilbert modular surfaces parametrized by the rational quadratic spaces $V_A$ of signature $(2,2)$.
+We start with the general setting, following \cite{AGHMP, KuBF, Br-123, BY, VO}, then specialize to the case parametrized by the rational quadratic spaces $V_A$ of signature $(2,2)$.